 United by the idea that the greatest ride is yet to be built, and driven by the endless possibilities of technology, we create tomorrow's ride, today.

+Since its founding in 1989, Argon 18 has brought together a team of cycling aficionados and R&D specialists, all driven by the goal of offering the best possible cycling experience to racers and riders of all kinds.
 Today, we are united by this idea more than ever, and it shows.
 With bikes on the roads, tracks and trails of more than 70 countries worldwide — and sponsoring professional cycling teams and professional triathletes the world over — Argon 18 has become a benchmark in the international cycling community.

 We’ve only just begun.
 Because at Argon 18, we continue to refine and redefine the art of cycling every single day.
 We’re always out there with our riders, riders of all calibre, finding out how we can improve their cycling experience.
 And how we can make our bikes lighter, faster, safer and more integrated for everyone.
 Because building better bikes isn’t just what we do.
 It’s who we are.